dashbringhurst/individual-project/readme.md

 45. civil_twilight: Shows the period of day (i.e. day or night) based on civil twilight. (int64)
 46. nautical_twilight: Shows the period of day (i.e. day or night) based on nautical twilight. (int64)
 47. astronomical_twilight: Shows the period of day (i.e. day or night) based on astronomical twilight. (int64)
+48. year: engineered feature from start_time indicating the year of the accident (int64)
+49. month: engineered feature from start_time indicating what month the accident occurred (int64)
+50. day: engineered feature from start_time indicating what day of the month the accident occurred (int64)
+51. hour: engineered feature from start_time indicating what hour of the day the accident occurred (int64)

 ## Project Planning